cpxPratik/docker-php/README.md

 ---

+Note: The docker image is specifically built to be based upon Debian 11 "bullseye".

 Docker images built on top of the [official PHP images](https://hub.docker.com/r/_/php/) with the addition of some common and useful extensions, installed with [mlocati/docker-php-extension-installer](https://github.com/mlocati/docker-php-extension-installer).
 You can find these images on the [Docker Hub](https://hub.docker.com/r/chialab/php/) (and if you're reading this file, you're probably already there).

 An automated build is set up, so they should be always up-to-date with the Dockerfiles in the [GitHub repository](https://github.com/chialab/docker-php).
 Also, every time an official PHP image is updated, a rebuild is triggered, so that you will always find the latest security patches installed in these images.